 Be sure to have your ViaHero give recommendations of extra things to do and see in Havana if you’re spending your entire trip there.

 Stay in Central Havana

-Central Havana is one of visitor's favorite places to explore.
-It may be easier to stay in this part of town so you don’t have to travel in and out every day.
+Central Havana is one of many visitors favorite places to explore.
+It may be easier to stay in this part of town so you don’t have to travel in and out of the area every day.
 Your Cuban trip planner will be able to recommend a comfortable casa particular in a great part of town.

 See the Sunset

-The sunset is something everyone can enjoy!
-Every afternoon, hundreds travelers and locals line up on the Malecón, the 8 kilometer road in Havana that runs along the coast.
+The sunset is something everyone can enjoy.
+Every afternoon, hundreds of travelers and locals line up on the Malecón, the 8 kilometer road in Havana that runs along the coast.
 With a cigar or beer in hand, everyone watches the sun dip below the water.

 Visit the Same Bar Every Night

-If there is a local bar nearby, making it part of your nightly routine.
-Relaxing with a cold drink is fun for everyone!
+If there is a local bar nearby, make it part of your nightly routine.
+Relaxing with a cold drink is fun for everyone.
 You will get to know the locals if you return every night, and you'll enjoy sipping on mojitos in your "spot" in Havana.